Research Project

 • Changes to governance arrangements between organisations

-Our research will track these initiatives over time and listen to multiple perspectives on what works and what doesn’t, and why.
+Our research tracked these initiatives over time and listened to multiple perspectives on what worked and what didn’t work, and why.

-We are particularly invested in understanding the inclusiveness and equity implications of different approaches, and which of them supports the realisation of rangatiratanga in climate adaptation.
-We will engage more widely with hapū and iwi, and with local authorities, to understand if and how our findings might be useful and relevant, and to share insights.
+We were particularly invested in understanding the inclusiveness and equity implications of different approaches, and which of them supports the realisation of rangatiratanga in climate adaptation.
+We engaged widely with hapū and iwi, and with local authorities, to understand if and how our findings might be useful and relevant, and to share insights.

-Using a “just and robust” lens drawn both from literature and learning with research partners, we will develop recommendations for the governance and management of climate adaptation initiatives.
+Using a “just and robust” lens drawn both from literature and learning with research partners, we developed recommendations for the governance and management of climate adaptation initiatives.

 • To inform legal and policy reform and to identify opportunities for a more facilitative governance regime.